zf4223v1ms7/nexus-sdk/docs/cli.md

 Create a new Nexus network and assign `count-leader-caps` (default: 5) leader caps to the TX sender and the addresses listed in `addresses` (default: []).

 The network object ID is returned.

+{% hint style="info" %}
+This command requires that a wallet is connected to the CLI...
+{% endhint %}

 ---